BookingBug/dev.bookingbug.com/docs/rest-api/service-booking.md

 </div>

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/c1d4330701034bffb1fd)

-We will be looking at these stages of the user flow and which API calls to make at each stage.

-- Store Locator
-- List Stores
-- List Service
-- List Available Slots
-- Collect User Details
-- Confirmation

 Now that we are Authenticated with the API we can make a request for the company object.
 This returns the company information and each end point available for that company.